KonstanzeTan/blogdown/content/blog/2024-12-09 ashgcareer/index.md

 ---
-author: Konstanze Tan
+author: Alison Hill & Eric Anderson
 categories:
-- Career
+- Theme Features
-date: "2024-12-09"
+date: "2021-01-28"
 draft: false
-excerpt: During ASHG 2024, I attended a 1:1 coaching session with career coach Dora Esparza.
-The brief session equipped me with practical tips for designing a rewarding job search journey.
-Who this might interest: Third and fourth-year STEM PhD students seeking to embark on a rewarding job search journey.
+excerpt: This theme offers built-in Font Awesome icons for organizing your collection of social accounts and their links.
+Use icons to help visitors find you wherever you want to be found, and learn how to show or hide them in your site's header, footer, homepage, about page, and contact form.
 layout: single
 subtitle: Social icons may appear on several pages throughout your site.
 Learn how to set them up, and control where they show up.
-title: Set up your socia
+title: Set up your social
 ---

 A month ago, I attended the American Society of Human Genetics (ASHG) 2024 meetings in Denver, Colorado.
 These conferences are premier events in the genetics field and I have always looked forward presentations on groundbreaking research and the latest analytical tools.
 However, what excite me is the wealth of excellent resources available for early-career researchers who are at the brink of thesis completion and exploring career options.
 Where better to explore the diverse tracks available, than at a conference where the movers and shakers in genetics, industry partners and esteemed institutions alike, and ambitious young scientists at the brink of completing grad school come together to connect?